gpassaretta/gpassaretta.github.io/_pages/publications.md

 ## Jornal articles

-Cozzani M, Fallesen P, **Passaretta G**, Harkonen J, Bernardi G (2023).
+Cozzani M, Fallesen P, **Passaretta G**, Harkonen J, Bernardi F (2023).
 The consequences of the COVID19 pandemic for fertility and birth outcomes: Evidence from Spanish birth registers.
 In [_Population and Development Review_](https://onlinelibrary.wiley.com/journal/17284457).

 **Passaretta G**, Sauer P, Schwabe U, Wessling K (2023).
 The role of overeducation and horizontal mismatch for gender inequalities in labor income of higher education graduates in Europe.
 In [_Research in Comparative and International Education_](https://journals.sagepub.com/home/rci).